 ATV Tours on the Big Island

-There are 3 companies offering ATV tours on the island of Hawai’i: two in the northern Kohala region (closest to Kona and the Waikoloa resorts: Ride the Rim and ATV Outfitters) and one in Mountain View close to Hilo (at the Pa’ani Ranch).
+There are 4 companies offering ATV tours on the island of Hawai’i: three in the northern Kohala region (closest to Kona and the Waikoloa resorts: Ride the Rim, ATV Outfitters, and the Kahua Ranch) and one in Mountain View close to Hilo (at the Pa’ani Ranch).

 These are shortly described below: